WilliamY97/LearningJournal/Infrastructure/Case Studies/Twitter Infrastructure.md

 ## Chronological Evolution

 Twitter was built on MySQL and originally all data was stored on it.
-We went from a small database instance to a large one, and eventually many large database clusters.
+Went from a small database instance to a large one, and eventually many large database clusters.
 Manually moving data across MySQL instances requires a lot of time consuming hands on work, so in April 2010 they introduced Gizzard – a framework for creating **distributed datastores**.

 Introduced FlockDB, a **graph storage solution** on top of Gizzard and MySQL, and in June 2010, Snowflake our **unique identifier service**.
 2010 was also when we invested in Hadoop.
 Originally intended to store MySQL backups, it now is heavily used for analytics.